Raquel Montero: Acting career

 Montero was able to return to dramatic acting work and she worked at various telenovelas throughout the 1980s, including "Tanairi", "Cadenas de Amor" ("Love Chains") "Karina Montaner", "Andrea" and "Preciosa" ("Precious").
 However, as work on Puerto Rican telenovelas dried out as Puerto Rican television stations gradually started phasing out local telenovela productions, Montero started looking elsewhere for work.
 In 1995, Montero went to Mexico, where she acted in a Televisa production named Morelia.
 Montero participated, as "Juliana", in this telenovela alongside her and Tony Croatto's daughter, the Venezuelan-Puerto Rican actress Mara Croatto, who had also acted with her before, at "La Pensión de Doña Tere".

 Montero also dedicated herself to theater plays, including the play "Despedida de Una Soltera" ("One Bachelorette's Party"), in which she worked at the Centro de Bellas Artes in Santurce during 2011.

 Montero is also involved in radio shows; she has been an actress on some shows broadcast by WIPR-FM, a Puerto Rican government radio station.
 Montero was involved in a controversy regarding the radio station's contracts with actors and writers during the late 2010s.
 She declared that since June 2018, neither she nor the rest of the actors (and writers) employed by WIPR had received any payments or job guarantees by the station amid station allegations that there was simply no money available to pay them, and that there was a law, which was established in 2011, that made the actors and writers entitled to a monetary reward.
 It was discovered, during a 2019 court hearing, that the station had been paid $800,000 US dollars by a Puerto Rican government agency so that the actors and writers could be paid for their work.

-In 2018, Montero was reunited with Adrian Garcia and acted alongside Alexandra Fuentes and legendary Dominican Republic-Puerto Rican singer and actress Charytin in a play named "Hijas de su Madre!" ("Daughter of your Mother", but in Spanish slang, the play's name translates better to "Daughter of a Bitch!").
+In 2018, Montero was reunited with Adrian Garcia and acted alongside Alexandra Fuentes and Dominican Republic-Puerto Rican singer and actress Charytin in a play named "Hijas de su Madre!" ("Daughter of your Mother", but in Spanish slang, the play's name translates better to "Daughter of a Bitch!").

 Montero also acted in other theater plays, including "Divorcio, a lo Puertorriqueño" ("Divorce, Puerto Rican Style") and "Adorables Enemigas" ("Adorable Enemies").

 In 2021, Montero had the chance of participating on a musical video, for a song by friend Alexandra Fuentes which is named "Pica Más" ("Bite More").